John Donald (jewellery designer): Brooches

-Brooches were the first pieces of jewellery made by John Donald using his innovative new techniques, and they launched his career as an artist-jeweller, several examples representing his work at the 1961 International Exhibition of Modern Jewellery.
+Brooches were the first pieces of jewellery made by Donald using his innovative new techniques, and they launched his career as an artist-jeweller, several examples representing his work at the 1961 International Exhibition of Modern Jewellery.
 The straight forward way in which brooches are worn gives maximum scope for experimentation, and as a result he has always had a special fondness for this versatile ornament.

 Such creative freedom means that some of his most important ideas can be traced through brooch design.
 Growth forms, including minute organisms and minerals have been a theme informing his work from the very beginning.
-The young John Donald was one of the first jewellers to use uncut crystals, studying specimens in the Natural History Museum.
+The young Donald was one of the first jewellers to use uncut crystals, studying specimens in the Natural History Museum.
 The dramatic, baroque expression of many examples reveals a wholly different influence: a travelling scholarship he took to Italy in 1955.
 Here he absorbed the energy and drama of the country's treasures.

 But no matter how diverse, his brooches (like all his work) are united by two overarching concerns.
 The first is for the balance and integrity of his designs.

-According to John Donald 'all stones, however valuable, however beautiful, must be subordinate to design'.
+According to Donald 'all stones, however valuable, however beautiful, must be subordinate to design'.
 The second is for their relationship with the wearer.
 He has always maintained that 'I am very aware that my pieces are to be worn, and when working on commissioned objects, always take into account, not only the appearance but the personality of the wearer'.